 At Bellfield Primary School, we aim to create a love of reading across our whole school community.
+Our children are taught the benefits of reading and how it is necessary for accessing and achieving academic success in all areas of the curriculum.
 We firmly believe that developing a love of reading is not only beneficial for our children throughout their school years but also throughout their life.

 We understand how important early reading is here at Bellfield and, as such, we use, ‘Little Wandle Letters and Sounds Revised’.
 This is a complete systematic, synthetic phonics programme which ensures high quality teaching, resources and assessments which promotes early reading and aids us in continuing to grow a love of reading amongst our children.